Skip to main content

 Last updated: March 22, 2026

-A good fit for families looking for lower cost and students who want small classes and close faculty access. no major red flags in the data. strong 79% graduation rate.
+A good fit for competitive applicants and families looking for lower cost. no major red flags in the data. strong 78% graduation rate.

 Accept